 Anne R. Allen Writers’ Resources

-The following links are to some of the main online ebook publishing platforms.
-Kindle is the largest and probably most popular ebook publishing platform (via Amazon) but Smashwords was developed with self-publishing writers and has a good reputation.
-There are also links to articles comparing platforms.
+Below is a list of the main ebook publishing platforms.
+Kindle is the largest and probably most popular (via Amazon).
+However, Smashwords was developed with the help of self-publishing writers and has a good reputation.

-It is good to keep in mind that new ebook resources are always being developed or old services are changing.
-Therefore it’s recommended that you do stay up-to-date with ebook news.
-Here are some blogs to follow.
+New ebook resources are always being developed and old services are always changing.
+Therefore it’s recommended to stay up-to-date with ebook news.
+Here are some ebook news blogs to follow.

 These links are all about ebook conversion, which can get tricky.
-Some writers hone this skill and don’t need much help, while other writers outsource this task.
+Some writers take time to learn this skill.
+However, other writers outsource the task.

 Ebook Cover design

-DIY video tutorial – make a 3D cover with Photoshop
+Video tutorial – make 3D covers with Photoshop

-DIY video tutorial – make a 3D cover with GIMP software
+DIY video tutorial – make 3D covers with free GIMP software

 Free online 3D book cover generator